Balham Rubbish Clearance Experts

 If any of the above scenarios apply to you, get in touch with Metro Waste to see how we can help you clear away your waste in Balham SW12 and SW17.

-Service summary: Waste collection Balham, flat & house clearances, junk & refuse collection, garbage disposal, office clearance, trash, rejectamenta & waste management, junk & litter disposed of, garden debris removed, scrap & trash taken away in Balham.
+Service summary: Rubbish removal Balham, waste collection Balham, flat & house clearances, junk & refuse collection, garbage disposal, office clearance, trash, waste management Balham, junk & litter disposed of, garden debris removed, scrap & trash taken away in Balham.

 Balham, a now affluent and flourishing area, was the site of arguably the biggest wartime disaster of the London Underground.
 Balham underground, although reasonably shallow (just thirteen meters below ground level), was classed as an official shelter point.
 Bombers were conducting an air raid on the evening of October the 14th, 1940.